FurryCoders/FALocalRepo/README.md

 Available operations are:

-* `search <param1>=<value1> ... [<paramN>=<valueN>]` search the submissions entries using metadata fields.
-Search is conducted case-insensitively using the SQLite `like` expression which allows for limited pattern matching.
+* `search-submissions <param1>=<value1> ... [<paramN>=<valueN>]` search the submissions entries using metadata fields.
+Search is conducted case-insensitively using the SQLite [`like`](https://sqlite.org/lang_expr.html#like) expression which allows for limited pattern matching.
 For example this string can be used to search two tags together separated by an unknown amount of characters `cat,%mouse`.
 Search parameters can be passed multiple times to act as OR values.
 The following search parameters are supported:
     * `author` author
     * `title`
     * `date`